-It’s easy to create some random data using RANDBETWEEN and INDEX functions.
-But what if you want to create random data that favors or repeats some values over others?
-People have told me that they spend time copying and pasting or manually dragging the values to repeat them.
-Keep reading to see how we can automate this with just four easy steps!
+We can create random data using RANDBETWEEN and INDEX functions.
+What if you want to create random data that favors some values over others?
+People have told me that they copy and paste or manually drag the values to repeat them.
+See how we can automate this with just four easy steps!

 Let’s use population by state for the United States.